cvpanda/webscrap/readme.txt

 ### Running a Spider
 - `scrapy crawl spider_name`: Start crawling with the specified spider.
 Replace `spider_name` with the actual name of your spider.
+- `scrapy crawl spider_name -O bookdata.json`: save result to a file .csv or .json

 ### Basic Scrapy Commands
 - `scrapy startproject project_name`: Create a new Scrapy project with the specified project name.